 What you’ll be able to do by the time you leave

 - you’ll know all the rules for communicating via any digital channel: online storytelling techniques, ways of interacting with the public, and techniques for engagement;

 - you will have acquired experience devising communication plans, subjects for virtual and augmented reality, or even a short film for mobiles (directed, filmed and edited entirely on a smartphone): this is the type of experience that counts in the real world;

 - you’ll be prepared for working in the corporate communication sector, at communication agencies or as a social media manager;

 - finally, you’ll have written and saved a lot of stories.
 Of all the things you will discover, analyse and explore over the two years, there’ll probably be at least one or two that will keep you awake at night.
 These are the things you need to follow up on and transform into material projects; by this point you’ll have learned how to do that.

 The Master of Biennio 2017-2019 is still top secret: we will communicate his/her name as soon as possibile.

-Michel Reilhac is a writer, a documentary director and a trans-media storyteller.
-This means he likes telling stories in an interactive way while mixing different experiences, real events and digital platforms together.
+The Master of Biennio 2016-2018 is Michel Reilhac, a writer, a documentary director and a trans-media storyteller.
+He likes telling stories in an interactive way while mixing different experiences, real events and digital platforms together.